dailybruin/the-stack/_posts/2024-05-24-meal-plans.md

 ---
-title: "Dishing it Out -A Closer Look at UCLA Dining’s Meal Plan Offerings"
+title: "Dishing it Out: A Closer Look at UCLA Dining’s Meal Plan Offerings"
 teaser: Which UCLA meal plan should you choose?
 authors:
   - l_yang